-The American Red Cross estimates the risk of getting an HIV-positive blood donation is one in 1.5 million.
+The American Red Cross estimates the risk of getting an HIV-positive blood donation is 1 in 1.5 million.
 About 15.7 million blood donations are collected in the U.S. each year.

-Despite the shift in approach from the federal government, gay advocates said Tuesday that requiring a year of abstinence from gay and bisexual men was unrealistic and not supported by science.
+Despite the shift from federal officials, gay advocates said Tuesday that requiring a year of abstinence from gay and bisexual men was unrealistic and not supported by science.